JanOdijk/ace/README.md

 pip install sastadev

-and it makes use of several packages that are included in stadard python installations.
+and it makes use of several packages that are included in standard python installations.

 ## History
 This tool was developed and used in the Utrecht University AnnCor project in which the automatically generated Alpino syntactic structures were manually checked and if needed corrected.